sassoftware/viya4-monitoring-kubernetes/monitoring/OpenShift.md

 The Grafana hostname can be configured using `OPENSHIFT_ROUTE_HOST_GRAFANA` in `$USER_DIR/user.env` or `$USER_DIR/monitoring/user.env`.
-Note that OpenShift does not allow the use of the same across namespaces, so do not use the same hostname across logging and monitoring.
+Note that OpenShift does not allow the use of the same route hostname across namespaces, so do not use the same custom hostname across logging and monitoring.

 ## Remove SAS Viya Monitoring on OpenShift